Asia Task Force: History

+The ATF meets around twice a year - the minutes and membership details were published on the UK trade and Investment website.

-Members of the Asia Task Force are senior business leaders and members of academia.
-It is co-chaired by the Secretary of State for Business, Innovation and Skills.
+Members of the Asia Task Force are senior British business leaders and members of academia.
+It was co-chaired by the Secretary of State for Business, Innovation and Skills.

 On assuming the Co-Chairmanship of the ATF in May 2010, Vince Cable said:

-"If we are looking for growth, we should be looking to Asia.
-Asia is driving the global recovery and its growing middle classes are seeking more of what we can produce.
-We want UK businesses to export more goods and services to these markets.
-Through UK Trade & Investment, we will help British companies to play their full part."
+The group seems to have been disbanded around 2013 and its functions absorbed by its parent organization, the UK Trade & Investment department.